Airlines cling to profit outlook, wary on Europe

 "The rest of the world is seeing reduced profitability.
 For European carriers, the business environment is deteriorating rapidly resulting in sizable losses," Tyler said.
 The pessimism stems mainly from the worsening debt crisis in Europe, he noted.

-As the industry gathered at the weekend, euro zone finance ministers agreed to lend Spain up to 100 billion euros to shore up its teetering banks.
+As the industry gathered at the weekend, euro zone finance ministers agreed to lend Spain up to 100 billion euros ($125 billion) to shore up its teetering banks.

 On Monday, China said it hoped the move would help contain Europe's debt crisis.